An overview of patent litigation

 For example, it might be necessary to obtain an urgent injunction to restrain an impending infringement which might materially affect the patent holder’s market position.
 Alternatively, there might be some concern that the alleged infringer will remove assets outside the jurisdiction before the court proceedings can be determined.

 The usual rule in court proceedings is that the unsuccessful party is usually required to pay a proportion of the legal costs of the successful party.
-Typically this will be around 60% of the costs of the successful party.
+Typically this will be between 60% to 70% of the costs of the successful party.
 In some limited circumstances, such as where an offer to settle has been rejected, a party can be required to pay the other party’s costs on an “indemnity”, which covers almost all the costs of that party.

 - See for example Mizzi Family Holdings Pty Ltd v Morellini FCA 1435 (24 December 2013).